Multi-Agent Workflows

 -

-Use durable workflows for any pipeline that takes more than a few seconds.
-This prevents lost work on crashes.
+Enable durable workflows for any pipeline that runs for more than a few seconds.
+This prevents restarting from scratch after a crash.